TheDucky-2/DataLab/CONTRIBUTING.md

 - return types
 - workflows

-must be reflected in relevant docstrings and documentation guides.
+Must be reflected in relevant docstrings and documentation guides.

 If documentation and code disagree, documentation is treated as authoritative until fixed.